wimhaanstra/emproto/README.md

 await evse.chargeStart({ singlePhase: true });

 // You can delay-start a session by specifying a start time.
 If omitted or the time
 // is not in the future, charging will start immediately.
+Note that there is a limit
+// to how far into the future you can plan a charge session (24 hours on my Telestar);
+// chargeStart will throw an error if you set a too distant time.
+Also note that the
+// car must be plugged in before calling chargeStart even for planned sessions; if the
+// car isn't plugged in, chargeStart will throw an error.
 Starting one hour from now: await evse.chargeStart({
     maxAmps: 6,
     startAt: new Date(Date.now() + (3600 * 1000))